mbknor/ddslConfigWriter/README.md

 traffic will now be forwarded to the old app running on 9000 and the new app running on 9001

-If you now quits the old app running on 9000, nginex will get reconfigured to only forward trafic to 9001.
+If you now quits the old app running on 9000, nginx will get reconfigured to only forward trafic to 9001.